red cross

 • Wear comfortable clothing.

-• There is a closed book exam at the end of the course.
+• There is a closed book exam at the end of the full course.
 You must get a minimum of 70% to pass.

 • Students who are successful at demonstrating the skills and who pass the exam receive a certificate that is valid for three (3) years.